Skip to content

 Choosing the Right Platforms

-Not all social media platforms are created equal, and trying to maintain a presence everywhere is a recipe for burnout.
-Focus your efforts where your customers spend their time.
+Not all social media platforms are equal.
+Trying to be everywhere is a recipe for burnout.
+Focus where your customers spend their time.

 Instagram is brilliant for visually-driven businesses.
-If you're in hospitality or retail, this platform is essential for showcasing your offerings.
+If you're in hospitality or retail, it's essential for showcasing your offerings.
 The Stories feature is perfect for behind-the-scenes content and daily specials.

-Facebook remains crucial for local businesses, particularly in hospitality and fitness.
-Its event creation tools, local business features, and community groups make it invaluable for building relationships with nearby customers.
+Facebook is still crucial for local businesses, especially in hospitality and fitness.
+Its event tools, local business features and community groups help you build relationships with nearby customers.

-TikTok is increasingly important for reaching younger demographics.
-Fitness businesses, in particular, can thrive here with workout tips, transformation stories, and trending challenges.
+TikTok matters more and more for reaching younger audiences.
+Fitness businesses can thrive here with workout tips, transformation stories and trending challenges.

 LinkedIn might seem corporate, but it's excellent for B2B retail businesses or fitness companies targeting corporate wellness programs.

-Start with one or two platforms and master them before expanding.
-Quality trumps quantity every time.
+Start with one or two platforms and master them before you expand.
+Quality beats quantity every time.

 Creating Content That Converts

-Content is the fuel of your social media strategy, but it doesn't need to be complicated.
-The best small business content often feels authentic and personal—exactly what large corporations struggle to achieve.
+Content is the fuel of your social media strategy, but it needn't be complicated.
+The best small business content feels authentic and personal.
+That's exactly what large corporations struggle to achieve.

 The 80/20 Rule

-Follow the 80/20 principle: 80% of your content should entertain, educate, or inspire your audience, while 20% can directly promote your business.
+Follow the 80/20 principle.
+Let 80% of your content entertain, educate or inspire your audience.
+The other 20% can promote your business directly.
 This balance keeps followers engaged without feeling constantly sold to.

 Content Ideas by Industry